-How to make German Spaetzle:
+How to make Spaetzle:

-• Add wet ingredients to dry ingredients: Make a well in the middle of the flour mixture and pour the egg mixture into it.
+Mix Wet Ingredients: Whisk eggs until they are well beaten, then add milk to eggs and blend together.
+Make a well in the middle of the flour mixture and pour the egg mixture into it.
 Mix until a soft dough/paste forms.
+Allow dough to rest for 10 minutes, covered with a hand towel.

-• Form and boil the Spaetzle: Scoop about half the batter into a Spaetzle maker, or use a spatula to push the batter through the large holes of a grater or colander straight into the boiling water.
+Form and Boil Spaetzle: Bring 2-3 quarts of lightly salted water to a boil.
+Scoop about half the batter into a Spaetzle maker, or use a spatula and grater or conader and press the batter through the large holes, straight into boiling water.
 They will look like little dumplings.

-• Scoop out once they float to the top (2-3 minutes) using a slotted spoon.
+Scoop out once they float to the top (2-3 minutes) using a slotted spoon.
 Drain in a colander and put in a bowl.
 Repeat with other half of dough.

-• Toss with butter and serve warm, OR for a final authentic step, sauté in a hot large fry pan with melted butter, flipping once, until crisp on both sides.
+Toss with butter and serve warm, or for a final authentic step, sauté in a hot large fry pan with melted butter, flipping once, until crisp on both sides.
 Sprinkle with chopped parsley as a garnish.

-Bacon and onions: Spaetzle are great fried up with finely diced bacon and onions.
+• Bacon and onions: Spaetzle are great fried up with finely diced bacon and onions.
 Give the bacon and onions a couple minutes head start before tossing in the Spaetzle.

-Kaesespaetzle (German Mac & Cheese): Layer the still warm Spaetzle in a baking dish with shredded Swiss cheese between each layer, and then bacon and sauteed onions sprinkled on the top layer.
+• Kaesespaetzle (German Mac & Cheese): Layer the still warm Spaetzle in a baking dish with shredded Swiss cheese between each layer, and then bacon and sauteed onions sprinkled on the top layer.
 Preheat oven and bake at 375 degree for about 12 minutes.

 Make Ahead and Freezing Instructions: